Nguyễn Bình: History

 Nguyễn Bình arrived in the south in November 1945 and began unifying bandit groups, sects, and religious forces as best he could into an organized armed force to fight the French forces of General Philippe Leclerc.
-In December 1945, Nguyễn Bình became chief of war Zone VII (Bo Tu Lenh Khu VII) in eastern Nam Bo, including the colonial city of Saigon-Cholon.
+In December 1945, Nguyễn Bình became chief of war Zone VII (Bo Tu Lenh Khu VII) in eastern Nam Bo, including the colonial city of Saigon-Cholon, replacing Trần Vǎn Giàu.
 When all the best French forces were transferred to the north in March 1946, he was able to strengthen his guerrilla activities considerably in the south.
 In June 1946, Nguyễn Bình joined the Indochinese Communist Party.
 Later that year, he urged Hanoi-based leaders to forget about negotiating with the French and to prepare instead for full-scale war, including the leveling of Hanoi.
 Indeed, he ran an angry urban war against the French and their Vietnamese allies in the streets and back alleys of Saigon-Cholon throughout the rest of the 1940s.
 On several occasions, Nguyễn Bình made his way secretly into Saigon to organize sabotage and assassination squads.

-In early 1947, as the French began to break off the Cao Dai and Hoa Hao from Nguyễn Bình’s united front, he took a hard line towards the defecting religious leaders.
-The result was civil war between Nguyễn Bình’s army and the forces of the Hoa Hao and Cao Dai, leading to the Viet Minh’s assassination of Huỳnh Phú Sổ.
+In early 1947, as the French began to break off the Cao Dai and Hoa Hao from Nguyễn Bình's united front, he took a hard line towards the defecting religious leaders.
+The result was civil war between Nguyễn Bình's army and the forces of the Hoa Hao and Cao Dai, leading to the Viet Minh's assassination of Huỳnh Phú Sổ.
 In 1948, the leader of the Binh Xuyen, Lê Văn Viễn, broke with Nguyễn Bình and defected to the French side.
-In January 1948, Nguyễn Bình was named major general in the Viet Minh, second only to General Vo Nguyen Giap.
+In January 1948, Nguyễn Bình was named lieutenant general in the Viet Minh, second only to General Võ Nguyên Giáp.

 In 1949, as the Vietnamese prepared for the “general counter-offensive”, Ho Chi Minh named him commander of the armed forces in the south.
 Nguyễn Bình began building in earnest a modern army, organized in battalions and briefly as regiments.
 In 1949 and 1950, apparently on orders from the north, he launched head-on attacks against French posts across southern Vietnam.
 Thanks to superior artillery and air power, the French handed him one of his worst setbacks in his life while powerful communists began to criticize his tactics.
 Nonetheless, Nguyễn Bình had demonstrated that not only could southerners fight an urban war, but they could also move towards creating a modern army as in the north, and this without a Chinese rear-guard and large-scale foreign aid.